HowToDoInJava

 PASSED: testMethodTwo

-As you can see from the preceding test results, each of the test methods are executed two times each.
+As you can see from the preceding test results, each of the test methods is executed two times.
 The parameters passed while initializing the test class are used by the test methods and the console shows the respective output.

 The @DataProvider feature can also be used with the @Factory annotation for creating tests at runtime.
 This can be done by declaring the @Factory annotation on a constructor of a class or on a regular method.